AIOpsArena/hot-plugging/README.md

-# MicroServo SDK User Guide
+# AIOpsArena SDK User Guide

 ## Introduction

-👏 Welcome to the MicroServo SDK, a platform's Algorithm Hot-plugging feature designed for deployment model.
+👏 Welcome to the AIOpsArena SDK, a platform's Algorithm Hot-plugging feature designed for deployment model.
 This platform is dedicated to model deployment services.
 With its help, users can easily train models and test it.
 During operation, the platform automatically creates a Docker container to run the algorithm.
 If you choose to deploy the algorithm online, you can use the `train` method to train your model and then use the `test` method to test it.
 Alternatively, if you just want to observe the effects of the model, you can choose to use the `run` method to train, test, and obtain results in one go.
 The path to the original data is written in the system configuration file, which can be directly used in the model methods.

 ## Getting Started